-ARMIN ANTONIO, MIT 2002, was named 2011 Teacher of the Year for Baker Middle School in Tacoma, where he teaches science.
+ARMIN ANTONIO, MiT 2002, was named 2011 Teacher of the Year for Baker Middle School in Tacoma, where he teaches science.

 CECILY SCHMIDT, MiT 2004, won the 2011 K-12 Distinguished Educator of the Year from The Evergreen State College.
-Cecily was nominated by her Dean of Students at Capital High School in Olympia where she teaches art.
-This award was established in 2011 to recognize Teacher Education Programs alumni who are doing great things in the schools.
+Cecily was nominated by her Dean of Students at Capital High School in Olympia where she

-HILARY DAVIS, MIT 2007, a 5th grade teacher at McLane Elementary in Olympia, was recently awarded the 2011 "Champion of Differences" award from the Olympia School District.
+HILARY DAVIS, MIT 2007, a 5th grade teacher at McLane Elementary in Olympia, was awarded the 2011 "Champion of Differences" award from the Olympia School District.
 The award is given to an employee who teaches the value of diversity.